 The sorority and fraternity community at Illinois State is rooted in equity and was born from adversity.
-Sororities and fraternities were not always part of Illinois State.
-Founded as a teacher's college, the University administration did not see value in having sororities and fraternities on campus.
-The campus operated under an unwritten rule that banned Greek letter organizations.
+Sororities and fraternities were not always welcomed at Illinois State.
+As a teacher's college, the University administration saw no value in having sororities and fraternities on campus, so the campus operated under an unwritten rule that banned Greek letter organizations.